Crocoblock/jet-sticky/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Jet Sticky is the plugin which allows to make the sections and columns built with Elementor sticky!
+JetSticky is the plugin which allows to make the sections and columns built with Elementor sticky!

 == Description ==